Settings Menu

 Toggle dark layers on and off as desired on iOS by using the Enable Dark Layers slider.

-Other than the Show Coordinates/Elevation settings, the other settings in this section (Datum, Units, and primary and secondary formats) function the same was as they do on the web.
+Other than the Show Coordinates/Elevation settings, the other settings in this section (Datum, Units, and primary and secondary formats) function the same way as they do on the web.

 Show Coordinates/Elevation

-On the mobile app, this setting appears as *Show Coordinates/Elevation*.
-Toggle this setting on and off to show or hide the position display.
+Toggle Show Coordinates/Elevation on and off to show or hide the position display.
 The position and elevation information shown is always for the center of the map viewer.

 Show Heading Line